How to Deal with Debt Collectors

 Once the debt has gone to a debt collections agency, your original creditor will not personally be dealing with the debt.

 Try to come to an agreement about a manageable repayment plan, and don’t be pressured into making payments that you cannot afford.
 Debt Collectors have to follow certain guidelines and it is important that you familiarise yourself with them.
 For example, debt collectors are not allowed to intimidate you, discriminate or pretend that they have more legal powers than they do.
-Please see our Debt Collector & Bailiff Harassment page for more information about how you can deal with this situation.

 The OFT guidelines offer you further information about how to deal with debt collectors and will inform you about the guidelines that the debt collector must adhere to: